-1 Who should read this?
+1. Who should read this?

 The majority of video codecs in use today conform to one of the international standards for video coding.
 Therefore, if you are learning about video codecs or into codec development, it is important to know what a video coding standard is and how the existing standards have evolved.
-Even the latest video codecs such as H.264/AVC and HEVC have a basic structure similar to older codecs such as MPEG-2 part-2.
+Even the latest video codecs such as H.265/HEVC and H.266/VVC have a basic structure similar to older codecs such as MPEG-2 part-2.
 This white paper begins by describing a video coding standard and the need for standardisation.
 The process of standardisation is briefly explained.
 The remainder of the paper provides a timeline of development of popular video coding standards and video coding formats.

-2 What is a video coding standard?
+2. What is a video coding standard?

 A video coding standard is a document describing a bitstream structure and a decoding method for video compression.
 The standard does not define the encoder; rather it defines the output structure that an encoder should produce.
 Video coding standards usually define a toolkit or a set of tools for compression.
 Not all pieces of the toolkit need to be implemented to create a standard compliant bitstream.
 However, decoders conforming to the standard must implement some subset of the toolkit.
+The popular H.26x and MPEG-x series of standards are published by the ITU-T and ISO/IEC international standards bodies.

-3 Why standardize?
+3. Why standardize?

 Standardisation enables encoders and decoders from different manufacturers to work together across a range of applications.
 In order to provide the maximum flexibility and encourage innovation, the standards do not include all practical issues and design techniques of the decoding process.
 Standardisation allows for decoding of bit streams from previous and emerging standards.
 There is also a greater freedom for consumers to choose between manufacturers.
 For developers of standard-compliant video coding systems, the published standard is an essential point of reference as it defines the capabilities that a video codec must conform to, in order to successfully interwork with other systems.

-4 The standardisation process
+4. The standardisation process

 The main steps towards the finalisation of a standard are shown in Figure 1.

 In the first phase, the requirements for a specific application or a field of applications are identified.
 The next phase involves the development of different algorithms by various laboratories, companies or contributors.
 The developed algorithms are compared and a set of basic techniques, which forms the core of the standard, is selected and refined in a joint effort during the collaboration phase.
 At the end of this phase a draft standard is issued, which has to be validated by compliance testing based on computer simulations or hardware tests and field trials.
 After successful validation and refinements, the final standard is published.
+A committee of video coding experts, typically a subcommittee of the Moving Picture Experts Group (MPEG) or the Video Coding Experts Group (VCEG), or a joint committee of both groups, is responsible for identifying the requirements for a new standard and managing the process of selecting and refining the technologies within the emerging standard.

-5 The timeline
+5. The timeline

 Two standardisation bodies, the international standards organisation (ISO) and the international telecommunications union (ITU), have developed a series of standards that have shaped the development of the media industry.
 Popular ISO coding standards include MPEG- 1, MPEG-2 and MPEG-4.
 ITU-T has published the H.26x line of coding standards including H.261, H.262, H.263 and H.263+.
 Other video coding formats such as Theora, VC-1, VPx and Daala have been developed over the years.
 The timeline of major standards and video formats over the last 25 years is shown in figure 2.

-Timeline for various video coding standards and formats
+Figure 2 - Timeline for various video coding standards and formats

 The following sections cover these popular video coding standards and formats in detail.

-6 The MPEG family of video coding standards
+6. The MPEG family of video coding standards

 The ISO/IEC Motion Picture Experts Group (MPEG) publishes standards for media coding, storage and transport.
 These standards consist of different Parts.
 Each part covers a certain aspect of the whole specification.
 In this article, we discuss the parts related to video.
 Table 1 lists the key features of popular MPEG video coding standards.